eosnetworkfoundation/grant-framework/docs/milestone-deliverables-guidelines.md

 ## Submission

-Please submit all your milestones via PR to the [Grant Milestone Delivery repository](https://github.com/w3f/Grant-Milestone-Delivery).
+Please submit all your milestones via PR to the [Grant Milestones repository](https://github.com/eosnetworkfoundation/Grant-Milestone-Delivery).

 ## Invoice